Ombucha/python-oeis/README.rst

 About
 -----

-**python-oeis** is a Python library for exploring and retrieving integer sequences from the [Online Encyclopedia of Integer Sequences (OEIS)](https://oeis.org/).
+**python-oeis** is a Python library for exploring and retrieving integer sequences from the `Online Encyclopedia of Integer Sequences (OEIS) <https://oeis.org/>`_.
 Use it to search for sequences by keywords, fetch classic sequences like the Fibonacci numbers (A000045), primes (A000040), or your favorite obscure sequence, and access OEIS metadata programmatically.

 Requirements
 ------------